 The problem is, choosing the right tufting gun is difficult.
 Amazon and other retailers are filled with cheap knock-off tufting guns that break down after your first few rugs.

-To help you choose the right tufting gun for you, I put together this comprehensive buyer’s guide.
+To help you choose the right tufting gun for you, I put together this comprehensive buyer’s guide based on my years of experience tufting.
 First we’ll cover a few key details you need to know, then we’ll have a look at the best tufting guns, where to buy, and more.

 If you’re just looking for a quick recommendation, check out any of the models listed below.
 They won’t do you wrong!